Welcome to ENGL 105i, Section 027, Writing in Health and Medicine!

 Be sure to check out the students’ work!
 To see their work in a specific unit (Medical Sciences, Social Health Sciences, or Health Humanities), choose the appropriate category in the “Categories” drop-down menu or visit that particular page on the site.
 Be sure to check back regularly for the latest posts showcasing the students’ work.

-For other information, you are also encouraged to view the Course Blog Post Assignment Prompt, the extra credit assignment prompt for writing in business (application materials for health/medical opportunities), or the extra credit assignment prompt in narrative medicine (an illness narrative).
+For other information, you are also encouraged to view the Course Blog Post Assignment Prompt or the extra credit assignment prompt for writing in business (application materials for health/medical opportunities).

 Thank you for your time and consideration and for supporting the important work these students are doing!